kskim-phd/CSIP/README.md

 ------
 Put the test image in the "inputs folder" to create a split mask.
 After that, receive the segmentation model pre-trained weight file above and put it in "segmentation/segmentation_checkpoint".
 Please run "segmentation/codes/inference.py".

-The segmented mask (_mask.jpg) and the corresponding image (_image.png) are preprocessed and stored in the "input" folder.
+The segmented mask (same name_mask.jpg) and the preprocessed image (same name) are stored in the "input" folder.

 download sengmentation_checkpoint file(segmentation_model) in https://drive.google.com/drive/folders/1WvvwwY3O9ItcZ8G6Y71D3g3GWK0mNsSW?usp=sharing